beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 This scripts is mainly used to remind of the necessity to "source" the `configrc` file prior to continuing, since some scripts in this directory use the environmental variable defined in `configrc`.
-To source the file, it is necessary to run the following command `.
+To source the file, it is necessary to run the following command: `.
 01-source-configrc.sh`.

 ```Bash
 echo "To make the environmental variables available \